WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 #### Compound operators for filtering

-Compound filter include 2 types of operators - `and` & `or` operators, these accept a multiple filter criteria in a form of a list.
+Compound filters include 2 operators - `and` & `or` operator, these accept multiple filter criterion in the form of a list.

 Fetch records where channelType is telephony and status is either created or ended